 The event is open to all interested students, staff, faculty, administrators, and community members regardless of race, ethnicity, gender, faith/religion/belief system, ability/disability, sexual orientation/identity, nationality, socioeconomic class, education level, etc.

 We have partnered with Marriott International to provide a Men of Color Retreat and Conference Rate.
 Guests will be able to select either King/Double Rooms.
 The rate per night is $105.00.
-You can click UWF Men of Color Retreat Hotel Partner to reserve your room and if you have any questions, the direct number to the property is 850-857-7744.
+You can dial the direct number to the property at 850-857-7744.

 The mission of the Men of Color Retreat and Conference is to create a culturally-aware and resource-attentive network to address the challenges of recognizing and including cultural awareness in higher education and to provide effective strategies for men of color and those who interact with them to achieve success in life.

 To provide an open opportunity for creating and presenting solutions and ideas for participants to be catalysts for social change and equality in every facet of life.